BerjisTech/skuodi/docs/plan-studio-roadmap.md

 ## Next Steps

-1. Close out Phase 3 floor management (delete action, elevation tweaks) and add multi-floor quick-start templates.
+1. Expose floor elevation/slab thickness editing and surface level metadata in the inspector.
 2. Begin Phase 4 viewport work: camera presets polish, floor visibility controls, and Home-to-fit shortcut.
 3. Track material/style bindings and openings reintroduction as part of Phase 5 once the rectilinear workflow is stable.